ltaylorwarren/pam/README.md

 auto_reference_index: True      # Activate the auto reference index calculation
                                 # default = False

-# set this value only in case you dont home z in the middle of the build plate
+# set this values only in case you dont home z in the middle of the build plate
 z_endstop_x: 90                 # Nozzle X-Coordinate, Klipper offsets will be respected
                                 # default = -1, RatOS uses its settings, klipper the middle of the build plate
 z_endstop_y: 90                 # Nozzle Y-Coordinate, Klipper offsets will be respected